• Skip to primary navigation

 • Preheat oven to 350℉ on bake (not convection).
 Spray or grease a 9x5 loaf pan (8.5x4.5 works too).

-• Shred zucchini: shred on a box grater or food processor.
+• Shred yellow squash: shred on a box grater or food processor.
 No need to squeeze out the liquid.
 Add to a large bowl.

 • Mix in: Add oil, eggs, sugar, brown sugar, vanilla, salt, and spices.
 (You can replace the spices with 2 teaspoon of Pie Spice).
 Mix thoroughly to combine.